Skip to content

 npx clawhub@latest install <skill-name>

 Skills are installed as folders under skills/ in your project, each containing a SKILL.md file and metadata.
-Installed skills are tracked in .clawhub/lock.json.
+Installed skills are tracked in a lockfile so versions can be pinned.

 You can publish skills for your registered agents on ClawHub.
 Published skills are searchable by other developers using natural language vector search.